What is emotional eating and how does it differ from binge eating disorder?

 1. There’s no specific body type associated with binge eating.

-Most binge eaters are not significantly overweight in spite of their excessive calorie intake.
-This may be due their tendency to restrict their eating between binge episodes.
+Most binge eaters are not very overweight despite their excessive calorie intake.
+This may be due to their tendency to restrict their eating between binge episodes.

 2. Binge eaters are ashamed about their eating and may be reluctant to disclose it.

-Therefore, they’re less likely to report it as a concern to anyone—even their health care professional—unless asked about it.
+Thus, they’re less likely to report it as a concern to anyone unless asked about it.
+Even their health care professional!

 3. Many who struggle with the behavior may not recognize it as disordered eating.

 They often think they’re like anyone else who’s concerned about their weight and tries to diet.
 They tend to blame their failure of self-control making them less likely to report it as a problem.

 1. Focused on dieting: Always thinking about food, dieting, or weight.
 May ask to skip taking their weight or express anxiety about getting on the scale during a routine exam.
 Weight history may show wide fluctuations from over- to underweight.

 2. A tendency to think in all-or-nothing terms: e.g.: “If I’m not perfect on my diet, I’m afraid I’ll become obese!”
 “If I let myself have one cookie, I’ll end up eating the whole box!”

 3. Defensive or self-critical reaction when asked about their eating : May exhibit heightened anxiety, shame, or other signs of concern.